canadadev/site/content/jobs/senior-net-developer.md

 * Well-versed in C#, ASP.NET MVC, WCF, JavaScript, Ajax, IIS
 * Experienced working in an Agile environment
-* Must be able to work on site in the Victoria office
+* Must be able to work on site in Victoria office